skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// </summary>
 /// <param name="player">The player attempting to loot the entity.</param>
 /// <param name="entity">The entity being looted.</param>
-/// <returns>Returns true if the default behavior is overridden, false otherwise.</returns>
+/// <returns>Returns null if the default behavior is not overridden, otherwise returns a non-null value.</returns>
-bool CanLootEntity(BasePlayer player, BaseRidableAnimal entity) {
+object CanLootEntity(BasePlayer player, BaseRidableAnimal entity) {
     Puts("CanLootEntity is working!");
-    return true; // Or another value depending on the method's functionality }
+    return null;
+}
 ```